BROMHEXINE

 FAQs

-BROMHEXINE contains 'Bromhexine', which is a mucolytic medication.
-It thins and loosens mucus (phlegm) in the nose, windpipe, and lungs, making coughing easier.
+BROMHEXINE contains Bromhexine, a mucolytic medication that thins and loosens mucus (phlegm) in the nose, windpipe, and lungs, making coughing easier.

-You are not recommended to stop taking BROMHEXINE without consulting your doctor as it may worsen cough or cause recurring symptoms.
-Therefore, take BROMHEXINE for as long as your doctor has prescribed it, and if you experience any difficulty while taking BROMHEXINE, please consult your doctor.
+It is not recommended to stop taking BROMHEXINE without consulting your doctor, as it may worsen your cough or cause recurring symptoms.
+Therefore, take BROMHEXINE for as long as your doctor has prescribed it, and if you experience any difficulty while taking it, please consult your doctor.

 There is a sugar-free syrup available for diabetes patients.
 It is always better to consult a doctor before using BROMHEXINE if you have diabetes.